 On The Way to Agra

 It was an enjoyable road trip by the Yamuna Expressway to Agra.
 From the roadside found many constructions are going on in Noida, the industrial city.
-Thanks God, I can speak in Hindi otherwise it might be too boring for my driver to communicate, after all everyone loves their mother tongue.
+Thank God, I can speak in Hindi otherwise it might be too boring for my driver to communicate after all everyone loves their mother tongue.
 Afternoon Milk Tea from the roadside Dhaba was tasty and relaxing also.
-By night reached, and for one night stayed at Grand Hotel Agra in Agra Cantonment.
+By night reached, and for one night stay at Grand Hotel Agra in Agra Cantonment.
 Oh, couldn’t wait for next day’s Taj Mahal visit…

 Dinner at Grand Hotel Agra